-The site owner, Continental Hotel Group, confirmed the news, which was first mooted – save for name and address – by a 3AW Rumour File caller prior to Easter.
+Site owner, Continental Hotel Group, confirmed the news which was first mooted – save for name and address – by a 3AW Rumour File caller prior to Easter.

-Funding is expected to be secured in the third quarter, Mr Thomson added – which is when building works should recommence.
+Funding is expected to be secured in the third quarter, he added – which is when building works should recommence.

-Shortly after the purchase, the publican paid the Mornington Peninsula Shire Council $1.98 million for an adjoining car park – increasing the land holding from 3579 square metres to 4482 sqm.
+Shortly after the purchase, the Mornington Peninsula Shire Council sold the publican an adjoining car park for $1.98m – increasing the Continental Hotel land holding from 3579 square metres to 4482 sqm.

-Mr Gerner then obtained a permit to part-demolish some buildings and construct seven storey structures with apartments, a 38-suite hotel, wellness centre, yoga deck and pool.
+A permit was then obtained to part-demolish some buildings and build seven storey ones containing apartments, a 38-suite hotel, wellness centre, yoga deck and pool.

-In November 2017, Mr Gerner listed the permitted site for sale as a whole, for a speculated $20 million.
+In November 2017, Mr Gerner listed the permitted site for sale as a whole, for a speculated $20 million (story continues below).

 A public bar and bistro was expected to open as part of a soft launch five months from now.

-For 25 years until Mr Gerner bought it, the Conti, as it is often dubbed, was owned and occupied by the Di Pietro family.
+For 25 years until Mr Gerner bought it, The Conti as it is often dubbed was owner-occupied by the Di Pietro family.

-Believed to be the only four-storey limestone structure in the southern hemisphere, the National Trust listed hotel was developed by actor and politician George Coppin in 1875.
+Believed to be the only four-storey limestone structure in the southern hemisphere, the National Trust listed property was developed by George Coppin in 1875.

 In a separate statement, Steller said it is re-weighting its portfolio into retirement and aged care living.

-“The diversification into aged care and retirement living has been fast-tracked by the recent permit approval for our first co-located aged care / retirement living site at Graham Road, Highett”, a spokesperson said.
+“The diversification into [this sector] has been fast-tracked by the recent permit approval for our first co-located aged care/retirement living site at Graham Road, Highett”, a spokesperson added.